cornell-dti/dev.cornelldti.org/docs/grading-dev-1-credit-rubric.md

 - DevSesh is completely optional

 :::note
 Please only enroll in DTI for 1 credit if you absolutely cannot add it or you have some other legitimate reason.
-We may consider phasing out this option for the next semester (FA21).
+We may consider phasing out this option for the next semester.
 :::